Incident Response Strategies

 Contain, Eradicate, and Recover: Execute Response Strategies

 Following containment, the eradication phase begins, which is critical for ensuring that all traces of malware are removed, vulnerabilities are closed, and the threat is entirely eliminated.
-Cyber Solutions excels in expert malware removal and platform reconstruction services, ensuring that each compromised endpoint is cleaned, patched, and reimaged where necessary.
+Cyber Solutions excels in expert remediation and platform reconstruction services, ensuring that each compromised endpoint is cleaned, patched, and reimaged where necessary.
 Steps are taken to close potential attack vectors, update security configurations, and optimize endpoint protections.

 This flowchart outlines the steps to take during a cybersecurity incident.
 Each box represents a phase of the response process, and the arrows show how to move from one phase to the next.